 We plan and engage our clients and collaborators!

 Of course, this vision of the video production stages is transverse and dynamic.
 Whether it is the vision of the schedule, the roles, the stages, the exchanges, the validations, everything is part of a living and evolving production.
-Implementing the video production stages means orchestrating a complex whole, which is why, let’s repeat it: centralisation and communication are our best allies.
+Implementing the video production stages means orchestrating a complex whole, which is why, let’s repeat it: centralization and communication are our best allies.